neemzy/patchwork/README.md

 ##### `FileModel`

-This trait enables support for files :
+This trait enables support for files:

 - Upon file upload (if one of the model's fields contains an instance of `Symfony\Component\HttpFoundation\File\UploadedFile`), moves it to a permanent location and generate its name if validated
 - Upon model deletion, deletes related files